-Standing at the chalkboard, drawing huge panoramas is something out of my early school years…not so much now for kids.
-Standing, drawing vertically, offers benefits to kidlets that might not be obvious at first glance.
+Standing at the chalkboard, drawing huge panoramas is something out of my early school years; not so much now for kids.
+And that’s too bad because standing, drawing vertically, offers benefits to kidlets that might not be obvious at first glance.

 Having the opportunity to draw on chalkboards—to create VERTICALLY—is important for the early childhood set for several reasons: